DeFiCh/pinkpaper/loan/README.md

     - For instance, an Operator can decide to allow users to start a Vault in their opspace with the following collateralization factors:
         - `DFI` at 100% collateralization factor
         - `BTC` at 100% collateralization factor
-        - `DOGE` at 50% collateralization factor
+        - `DOGE` at 70% collateralization factor

 Operator, also via opspace's governance values, can decide the following:

 - `LOAN_MIN_COLLATERIZATION_RATIO`: 1.5 (default), for 150% collateralization ratio. _Deprecated for loan scheme attribute_
 - `LOAN_LIQUIDATION_PENALTY`: 0.15 (default), for 15% liquidation penalty.

-### Scheme

-Loan scheme allows an opreator to set up different loan schemes under the same Operator.
-Loan schemes allows an operator to define the following:

-    - Collateral token and different collateralization factor
-    - Loan interest rates

-This will be introduced alongside Operator.

 ### Vault

 User is able to freely open a vault and deposit tokens to a vault.
 Vault is transferable to other owners, including being controlled by multisig address.

 ## RPC